ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 There are several tricks that scam token creator pull to appear legitimate.
 They can do those, because they write the smart contract that implements the scam token.
 This means it can produce any effect they want.

 - **Legitimate name and symbol**.
-As mentioned before, ERC-20 contracts can hae the same symbol and name as other ERC-20 contracts.
+As mentioned before, ERC-20 contracts can have the same symbol and name as other ERC-20 contracts.
 You cannot count on those fields for security.

 - **Legitimate owners**.
 Scam tokens often airdrop significant balances to addresses that can be expected to be legitimate holders of the real token.